spectrocloud/librarium/content/docs/04-clusters/03-edge/35-stylus-reference.md

 | `Prefix`| `edge`|
 | `PaletteEndpoint`| `api.console.spectrocloud.com`|

 The default values assume you are installing the edge host in an environment without a network proxy, do not require remote access to the edge host, and are using Palette SaaS.
-If you have requirements different from the default values, you must provide Stylus with additional information.
+If you have requirements different from the default values, you must provide the Edge Installer with additional information.

-You can provide Stylus with additional configuration values by using a user-data file.
-The following table contains all the supported user-data parameters the Stylus installer accepts.
+You can provide the installer with additional configuration values by using a user-data file.
+The following table contains all the supported user-data parameters the installer accepts.

 ## General Parameters